sunnyStefi/CRTGovernorDAO/README.md

 1. Controls funds received by CourseFactory students
 2. Every tx this DAO can be executed only if it's been voted on
-3. ERC20 tokens for voting (to upgrade: only who earn courses NFT certificates can vote).
+3. ERC20 tokens can be purchased only if a Certificate has been earned